-In FY 2014 the Bureau for Management developed a new Agency Acquisition and Assistance Plan System.
-This new system replaced the Agency's previous Google spreadsheets tool and provides additional features to help Agency planners more easily enter in A&A planning data, as well as track planned actions over time.
-The new features include: 1) reporting that allows users to run standard reports with the click of a button, as well as build customized reports; 2) a dashboard which provides overall totals and graphically represents Operating Unit-specific plan data, and 3) standardized fields that maximize use of drop down menus and calendar functions to increase the accuracy of plan data.
+In FY 2015 the Bureau for Management continued its use of the new Agency Acquisition and Assistance Plan System developed in FY 2014.
+The system better assists Agency planners to enter A&A planning data and track planned actions over time with features that allows users to run standard reports with the click of a button, build customized reports, and standardized fields that maximize use of drop down menus and calendar functions to increase the accuracy of plan data.
+The system also features a dashboard which provides overall totals and graphically represents Operating Unit-specific plan data.

-In addition, FY 2014 was the first fiscal year that USAID implemented its new A&A Senior Management Review Policy, which mandates reviews of large planned competitions to increase senior leadership engagement and accountability for acquisition and assistance.
+In addition, FY 2015 was the second fiscal year that USAID implemented its A&A Senior Management Review Policy, which mandates reviews of large planned competitions to increase senior leadership engagement and accountability for acquisition and assistance.
 The policy - aimed at helping to ensure more rigorous project design and costing standards, establish greater linkages between Washington and field activities, and result in more effective implementing mechanisms - allowed for greatly increased visibility of planned complex awards by senior agency officials and also resulted in greater value for U.S. taxpayer money.
-The Agency conducted an after-action review of this new policy, and based on the input from Agency staff members who went through the senior review process, revised the policy to improve its overall effectiveness and put in place internal controls to ensure the process was as efficient, timely, and included well defined roles and responsibilities.